CasuallyCalm/dearpygui-async/README.md

 * Ease of use
 * Async callbacks
-* Setup & Teardown functions for us with other async applications
+* Setup & Teardown functions for use with other async applications

 ## Installation